Beliavsky/Moving-Average-Crossover/README.md

 # Moving Average Crossover
 Test moving average crossover trading systems for various moving average lengths for several assets in R and Fortran.
 The R output is below.
 The Fortran code was translated by ChatGPT o3-mini from the R code and then edited slightly.
-It is not written cleanly but gives almost the same results as the R script and is about 10 times faster, 0.2s vs. 2s.
+It is not written cleanly but gives the same results as the R script and is about 10 times faster, 0.2s vs. 2s.
+The prices file was obtained from Yahoo Finance using the R [quantmod](https://cran.r-project.org/web/packages/quantmod/index.html) package.

 One can see that for several U.S. exchange-traded funds, returns have been higher and volatility lower when yesterday's price closed above the moving average, compared to when it closed below.